cherrynoize/tlock/README.md

 All configuration is done in the `config.h` file.

-To get started make a copy of `config.h.def` into `config.h` which you can then edit before compiling.
+To get started just make a copy of `config.h.def` into `config.h`, which you can then edit before compiling.

     cd tlock
     cp config.h.def config.h